MichaelJGarlotteII/personalFlaskBlog/README.md

       - templates directory:

-           - This directory contains all of the HTML files for the site. layout.html is the detailed layout file for the site and is applied to evvery page to maintain cohesiveness.
+           - This directory contains all of the HTML files for the site. layout.html is the detailed layout file for the site and is applied to every page to maintain cohesiveness.
 From there a code block in python/Flask is added and connected to every other HTML file to allow them to use the layout code and avoid redundant lines of code.